 Senator GRASSLEY.
-You may comment, and then I will ask three

-or four questions of you as we wind down.
+You may comment, and then I will ask three or four questions of you as we wind down.
 Go ahead.

 Ms. WALLACH.
 Those responses did not really answer the question of how the consumer is broadly benefitted by this current state of affairs, but it does tease out some interesting questions about dispute resolution.
 In the Venezuela Gas case, including that unfortunate statement-I do not like the statement either-gets down to what the actual regulation said.
 The actual regulation had two categories of treatment, but-there were domestic and foreign companies in both of them.

-If you were a foreign company that sent more than 80 percent of your gasoline to the U.S., you had to file with the EPA and you were allowed, like the domestic companies, to have your own baseto take the statutory baseline.
+If you were a foreign company that sent more than 80 percent of your gasoline to the U.S., you had to file with the EPA and you were allowed, like the domestic companies, to have your own baseline.

-If you were a new U.S. company, i.e., within 18 months of starting your enterprise, or you had violated the EPA filing rules and were on sanction, you were treated like the foreign companies, which is to say, your data was not considered reliable and you had mestic refiner, but the converse is also true.
+If you were a new U.S. company, i.e., within 18 months of starting your enterprise, or you had violated the EPA filing rules and were on sanction, you were treated like the foreign companies, which is to say, your data was not considered reliable and you had to take the statutory baseline.